Faculty - DNP - College of Nursing and Health Care Professions

 - Communication, problem solving, computer literacy, management, and organizational skills.

-- Unencumbered, current RN Licensure in Arizona or a compact state with multistate privileges required upon start.
+- Unencumbered, current RN Licensure in Arizona with multistate privileges or a compact state with multistate privileges required upon start.

 - A respect for and ability to work with students.